quote-generator-devs/.github/profile/README.md

 Functioning login/sign-up and user profile features add a personalized touch to Quotebook!

-This application utilizes AI and a quote API to suggest quotes to users.<br>
+This application utilizes the Gemini API and a quote API to suggest quotes to users.<br>

-Quotebook is designed by a team of student developers committed to enhancing their technical experience through projects.<br>
+Check out the main repository [here](https://github.com/quote-generator-devs/quote-generator) ! <br>

 > [!NOTE]
 > Social Media features will be added soon!